 - Each peripheral has its own clock divider for further power saving.
-These dividers help reduce active power by 20 % to 30 %. - Brownout detect with separate thresholds for interrupt and forced reset. - On-chip power-on reset. - On-chip crystal oscillator with an operating range of 1 MHz to 25 MHz. - On-chip PLL allows CPU operation up to the maximum CPU rate without the need for a high frequency crystal.
-May be run from the main oscillator, the internal RC oscillator, or the RTC oscillator. - Boundary scan for simplified board testing. - Versatile pin function selections allow more possibilities for using on-chip peripheral functions. - Standard ARM test/debug interface for compatibility with existing tools. - Emulation trace module supports real-time trace.
+These dividers help reduce active power by 20 % to 30 %. - Brownout detect with separate thresholds for interrupt and forced reset. - On-chip power-on reset. - On-chip crystal oscillator with an operating range of 1 MHz to 25 MHz. - 4 MHz internal RC oscillator trimmed to 1 % accuracy that can optionally be used as the system clock.
+When used as the CPU clock, does not allow CAN and USB to run. - On-chip PLL allows CPU operation up to the maximum CPU rate without the need for a high frequency crystal.
+May be run from the main oscillator, the internal RC oscillator, or the RTC oscillator. - Boundary scan for simplified board testing. - Versatile pin function selections allow more possibilities for using on-chip peripheral functions.